 Some applications may require independent validation of the ADS-B information … to detect spoofing and this is the aspect where the security concerns are raised.

-But over 11 years later, nothing has been done about it.
-Eventually, in 2012, this attack was demonstrated, and again in 2016 by a separate individual.
+The attack was demonstrated in 2012, and again in 2016 by a separate individual, but it's been almost 19 years since we've known about the vulnerability and nothing has been done about it.
 It would be trivial for a malicious hacker to take either of these programs and execute them in the real world with the use of an inexpensive $300 software-defined radio (SDR).

 But what is ADS-B in the first place?
 ADS-B comes in two flavors: ADS-B Out and ADS-B In.
-Perhaps the easiest way to think about ADS-B Out is to envision the tour guides at the museum waving their flags about and shouting "I'm over here, follow me!"
-That's essentially what aircraft equipped with ADS-B Out transmitters do.
+Perhaps the easiest way to think about ADS-B Out is to envision the tour guides at the museum waving their flags about and shouting, "I'm over here, follow me!"
+That's what aircraft equipped with ADS-B Out transmitters basically do.

-Using onboard instruments, including GPS, to populate 112 bits long data packets with such information as aircraft identification, surface position, airborne position with barometric altitude, airborne velocities, and airborne position with GPS altitude, the data is then broadcast over 1090 MHz.
+ADB-S Out uses onboard instruments, including GPS, to populate 112 bits-long data packets with such information as aircraft identification, surface position, airborne position with barometric altitude, airborne velocities, and airborne position with GPS altitude.
+Then, the data broadcasts over 1090 MHz.

-They do this every second — in plain text, unencrypted, and unauthenticated — which creates all sorts of vulnerabilities in the system.
-As you can guess, ADS-B In is the receiving portion of the system on the aircraft, and is what opens the aircraft to spoofing attacks.
+They do it every second — in plain text, unencrypted, unauthenticated — which creates all sorts of vulnerabilities in the system.
+As you can guess, ADS-B In is the receiving portion of the system on the aircraft and is what opens the plane to spoofing attacks.

-Despite this, ADS-B is the backbone of the FAA's NextGen system.
-This system is intended to allow more aircraft to operate in a given airspace with increased safety, while simultaneously easing the growing burden on air traffic control.
+Despite its vulnerabilities, ADS-B is the backbone of the FAA's NextGen system.
+The system intends to allow more aircraft to operate in any given airspace with increased safety, while simultaneously easing the growing burden on air traffic control.

-The FAA has even mandated that "aircraft operating in most controlled US airspace must be equipped with ADS-B Out by Jan.
-1, 2020" without addressing the fact that ADS-B is inherently insecure.
-And the FAA is doing its best to convince everyone to use ADS-B Out with a $500 incentive.
+The FAA had even mandated that "aircraft operating in most controlled U.S. airspace must be equipped with ADS-B Out by Jan.
+1, 2020" without addressing the fact that ADS-B was and is inherently insecure.

-As of August 2017, about 29,000 general aviation fixed-wing aircraft in the US have already been equipped out of about 164,200 total.
-Seventeen percent may not sound like a lot, but the percentage of equipped commercial airliners is much larger, at 2,000 out of about 6,670 aircraft, or 30 percent.
-And these numbers don't even account for military aircraft in the US.
+As of July 2020, almost 99,000 general aviation fixed-wing aircraft in the U.S. have already been equipped out of about 168,000 total, or about 59 percent.
+Three years prior, there were only 29,000 equipped, or 17 percent.
+The percentage of equipped commercial airliners is much larger, at 87 percent.
+And these numbers don't even account for military aircraft or experimental lightcraft in the U.S.

 While only ADS-B Out is required by the law to receive the full benefits, the aircraft also benefits from ADS-B In.
 It is likely they will have this, considering companies like uAvioni produce such transceiver systems for under $1,000.

-Since actually spoofing aircraft and causing potentially billions of dollars' worth of chaos would be bad, needless to say highly illegal, we can do the next best thing and receive those data packets instead of broadcasting fake ones.
+Since spoofing aircraft and potentially causing billions of dollars' worth of chaos would be wrong, needless to say, highly illegal, we can do the next best thing and receive those data packets instead of broadcasting fake ones.
 This is still quite interesting, considering we can track most military aircraft and "untrackable" private jets, like Air Force One and rendition flights.

-It gets even better for the paranoid among you who are afraid of "spies in the sky" like the FBI and the Department of Homeland Security (DHS) surveillance aircraft, because now you can keep eyes on the eyes in the sky.
+It gets even better for the paranoid among you who are afraid of "spies in the sky," such as the FBI and Department of Homeland Security (DHS) surveillance aircraft, because now you can keep eyes on the eyes in the sky.
 Those of you that have already read our previous article on SDR can probably guess that an SDR is all we need to eavesdrop.
 That's right, plug in our $25 SDRs and tune into 1090 MHz!